Ahtesham18112011/RTL_workshop/README.md

 # [RTL Design And Synthesis Workshop Using Sky130](https://www.vlsisystemdesign.com/rtl-design-using-verilog-with-sky130-technology/)

 Welcome to the **RTL Workshop**, a hands-on learning series focused on Verilog RTL design, simulation, synthesis, and digital circuit optimization.
-This repository is structured into multiple days, each with its own practical labs, code examples, and explanations to help you build a strong foundation in digital design and VLSI concepts.
+This repository is structured into multiple days, each with its own practical labs, code examples, and explanations.
 ---

 ## Table of Contents